 In the event Customer Personal Data relates to EU individuals, Parley Pro will comply with the requirements set forth in Article 28 of the GDPR.
 Accordingly, Parley Pro shall (i) ensure that Parley Pro employees authorized to process Customer Personal Data under this Agreement are bound by confidentiality terms substantially similar to those of this Agreement, (ii) taking into account the state of the art, the costs of implementation and the nature, scope, context and purposes of processing, take all security measures referred to in Article 32 of the GDPR, (iii) taking into account the nature of the processing, assist Customer by appropriate technical and organizational measures, insofar as this is possible, for the fulfilment of Customer's obligation to respond to requests for exercising the data subject's rights, (iv) delete or otherwise render inaccessible any of Customer Personal Data that remain in Parley Pro’s “live” site, with Customer’s acknowledgment and agreement that Parley Pro has no obligation to retain Customer Personal Data after termination of this Agreement for any reason, and (v) make available to Customer all information reasonably necessary to demonstrate compliance with the obligations laid down in this Section and allow for and to the extent required by law, contribute to audits, including inspections, conducted by Customer or another independent auditor retained by Customer.
 Such auditor will have to be bound by confidentiality undertakings at least as stringent as those set out herein.

+4. Parley Pro shall undertake to implement the technical and organizational measures listed in Attachment 2 to this Contract and to maintain them during the term hereof.
+Technical and organizational measures are subject to technical progress and technological development.
+ParleyPro shall thus be allowed to implement alternative and adequate measures provided that they provide the same level of security as the measures specified in Attachement 2.
+Parley Pro shall promptly, implement any and all changes necessary to maintain information security.
+Major changes to the measures shall be documented and provided to the Customer upon request.

-4. shall be obligated to appoint a competent and reliable data protection officer who will be able to perform its duties pursuant to Art.
+5. Parley Pro shall be obligated to appoint a competent and reliable data protection officer who will be able to perform its duties pursuant to Art.
 37, 38 and 39 GDPR insofar and as long as the legal requirements for an appointment obligation exist.

 Parley Pro may use sub-processors to carry out specific processing activities such as hosting or maintenance.
 Sub-processors used as at the date of the present addendum are specified in the Data Protection Schedule – Attachment 1, attached hereto.